lsds/sgx-lkl/README.md

 A. Installing SGX-LKL-OE
 ------------------------

-SGX-LKL-OE and the FSGSBASE DKMS driver are distributed as Debian packages.
+SGX-LKL-OE is distributed as Debian package.
-These packages are alpha quality and not meant for production.
+This package is alpha quality and not meant for production.

 The SGX-LKL-OE package contains the runtime, tools, and all its dependencies and can be run on any Linux distribution.

-The FSGSBASE DKMS driver enables the FSGSBASE bit in Intel CPUs and allows to use thread-local storage in SGX-LKL applications.
-On newer Linux kernels (to be released) installing this driver will not be necessary anymore.

 To use development releases (updated on every commit to `master`), run:
 ```sh